Finding Aids

 Lorenzo P. Latimer: Artist and Teacher

-This archive includes research materials about Lorenzo P. Latimer (1857–1937) plain-air painter, which were collected and used by Alfred Harrison of North Point Gallery in San Francisco for writing of his book and various articles about Latimer.
+This archive includes research materials about Lorenzo P. Latimer (1857–1937) plein-air painter, which were collected and used by Alfred Harrison of North Point Gallery in San Francisco for writing of his book and various articles about Latimer.

 Lucy R. Lippard: Western America Research Materials